vfarcic/devops26/manuscript/17-progressive-delivery.md

 echo $ISTIO_IP
 ```

-When we created the `istio` addon, Prometheus was installed alongside it, so the only tool left for us to add is Flagger.
+When we installed Istio, Prometheus was installed alongside it, so the only tool left for us to add is Flagger.
 Later on, we'll see why I skipped Grafana.

 ```bash
 kubectl apply \